Kenya–Ukraine relations: History

 Kenya recognised Ukraine as an independent country on March 5, 1993, diplomatic relations were established on the same day.
 After Ukrainian President, Petro Poroshenko was elected, Uhuru Kenyatta the Kenyan President congratulated him.
 The Ukraine embassy was opened in 2004, and it is also accredited to Tanzania.
 The first bilateral conversation between both countries occurred on September 8, 2022 when Ukrainian President Volodymyr Zelenskyy spoke with newly elected Kenyan President William Ruto.
+The Ministry of Foreign Affairs in Kenya declared that there are 201 Kenyans in Ukraine, comprising 18 Consular staff and 183 Kenya students as of February 2022 when the Russian invasion of Ukraine started.

 Development cooperation

 Trade, economic, military-technical and culture have been identified as key areas of cooperation.

-Amid the Crimean crisis, Kenya's Foreign Secretary was quoted saying that Kenya respects the territorial sovereignty of others and that every country should do the same.
+Amid the annexation of Crimea by the Russian Federation, Kenya's Foreign Secretary was quoted saying that Kenya respects the territorial sovereignty of others and that every country should do the same.
 She was meeting with the Ukrainian Ambassador to Kenya at the time.
 This might have been a hint that Kenya viewed the situation in Crimea as occupation by a foreign country.
 Kenya urged all parties involved to solve the crisis peacefully.

 Since 2010 the Ukrainian government has offered 50 scholarships for Kenyans to study in Ukraine.